hajaulee/rails-first-app/README.md

 # rails-first-app
-Small website screated by Ruby on Rails
+Small website created by Ruby on Rails